<< <%SKIN-STRTRANS-SYNTOC%> >>

 You can type donation dates in directly, or you can click on the down arrow to the right of the date, which pops up a calendar that you can use.
 Details on how to use the calendar are in Using the Popup Calendar to Enter Dates.

-Note: You can only enter donations dated within the current year that you are working on.
-That year is indicated in the title bar of the program (e.g. "DONATION 2011 data for Your Organization Name").
+Note: You can only enter donations dated within the current calendar or fiscal year that you are working on, as explained above.
+That year is indicated in the title bar of the program (for example "DONATION 2016 data for Your Organization Name", or "DONATION FY2015/2016 data for Your Organization Name" if you are working on a fiscal year).
 To start entering donations for a new year, please see Year-End Procedures.

-Amount (instead called Total Amount if the Eligible Amount field is also displayed): may be any amount over $0.
+Amount (instead called Total Amount if the Eligible Amount field is also displayed): may be any amount, and is usually required to be over $0.
 You can't enter the dollar sign, and you don't have to enter commas or any decimals if it is a round number.
 I.e. for fifty dollars, just enter "50".
 For one thousand dollars, just enter "1000".

 In the case where the Eligible Amount field is also displayed, please see the details on that field (below) in order to understand the difference between the Amount or Total Amount field and the Eligible Amount field.